zetifinance/main-website-2023-fork/content/pages/fleets.md

       heading: FAQs
     accordions:
       - heading: Who provides the finance for the vehicles?
+        rich_editor: >-
+          We work with lenders seeking to invest in clean transport; unlocking new pools of capital as well as leveraging traditional pools.
+Lenders may include banks, insurance firms, pension funds, family offices, etc,.

-        rich_editor: We work with any Institutional Fund (i.e. banks, insurance firms, pension funds, family offices) that is seeking to invest in clean assets.
-Zeti turns transportation into a new clean asset class and is therefore able to support a wide range of financiers as they seek to add zero-emission vehicles to their portfolios.
-These are most often financiers who previously invested in solar and wind projects.
+          Zeti turns transportation into a new clean asset class and is therefore able to support a wide range of lenders as they seek to add zero-emission vehicles to their portfolios.
       - heading: What kind of vehicles can you finance?
-        rich_editor: Zeti supports the financing of commercial vehicles across any industry including, but not limited, to taxi, rideshare, delivery, logistics, transit and haulage.
+        rich_editor: Zeti supports the financing of zero or ultra-low emission vehicles across any industry including, but not limited, to taxi and rideshare;
+          last-mile delivery, haulage and mass transit.
+Typically these vehicles are road vehicles but Zeti’s software can also support the financing of non-road vehicles as well as static assets.
+Contact us for more information.
       - heading: Can Zeti fund any vehicle?
-        rich_editor: We will only support the funding of zero or ultra-low-emission vehicles.
+        rich_editor: We will only support the funding of zero or ultra-low emission vehicles.
-      - heading: What is ZERO?
+      - heading: What does Zeti's software do?
-        rich_editor: The ZERO platform is the patent-pending automated asset financing platform that enables our pay-per-mile finance model.
-It handles all billing and payments, maps all assets, reports environmental benefits and provides online portals for both fleet operators and financiers.
-          You will interact with ZERO through your Fleet Operator Portal.
+        rich_editor: Zeti’s patent-pending software is the automated asset financing platform that enables our pay-per-mile finance model.
+It handles all billing and payments, maps all assets, reports environmental benefits and provides online portals for both fleet operators and lenders.
+You will interact with our software through your Fleet Operator portal.
       - heading: Does Zeti finance consumers?
         rich_editor: Zeti does not provide its pay-per-mile product directly to consumers, yet!
 Stay tuned.